 One of the biggest reasons people drop an exercise program is lack of interest: If what you're doing isn't fun, it's hard to keep it up.
 The good news is that there are tons of different sports and activities that you can try out to see which one inspires you.

 When picking the right type of exercise, it can help to consider your workout personality.
 For example, do you like to work out alone and on your own schedule?
-If so, solo sports like biking or snowboarding may be for you.
+If so, solo sports like biking or snowboarding could be for you.
 Or do you like the shared motivation and companionship that comes from being part of a team?

 You also need to plan around practical considerations, such as whether your chosen activity is affordable and available to you.
 (Activities like horseback riding may be harder for people who live in cities, for example.)
 You'll also want to think about how much time you can set aside for your sport.